GC AI

 Generic frontier models work for a first draft of a non-confidential document, and they are not legal AI platforms.

 Claude (Anthropic) offers strong reasoning, a long context window, and excellent long-document handling.
+For in-house counsel evaluating confidentiality, privilege, and deployment risks around Claude legal AI use, the operational details matter more than the model quality itself.
 Claude for Work adds enterprise controls.
 Personal-tier Claude is not safe for client-confidential data.

 ChatGPT (OpenAI) is the most widely used AI product in the world.
 ChatGPT Business is currently $20 per user per month annual or $25 monthly (as of April 2026), and ChatGPT Enterprise remains the top tier.
 Shadow IT risk is high when attorneys use personal accounts with client data.

-Microsoft Copilot for M365 is priced from $18 per user per month for Business plans (promotional annual rate through June 2026), with Enterprise tiers priced higher.
+Microsoft Copilot for M365 is priced from $18 per user per month for Business plans (rising to $21 on July 1, 2026), with the Enterprise plan at $30 per user per month, as of June 2026.
 It drafts emails, summarizes meetings, and rewrites Word docs.
 It is useful alongside a legal AI platform, and it is not a replacement for one.
+For a closer look at where Microsoft Copilot fits into an in-house legal workflow, see our Copilot for Lawyers in 2026.

 Three things break when in-house lawyers rely on generic AI.
 Confidentiality fails when personal tiers touch client data.
 Citation fails because generic models do not verify outputs against your uploaded documents at the character level.
 Context fails because the legal system prompt doing most of the quality work on a purpose-built platform is not there.